ashakhatri007/CeptreDocs/pages/Learn/Rules.md

 ## Example

-Let's take a simple example where we want to define a rule where a player1 is at location `A` and want to move at location `B` should be able to move only when locations `A` and `B` are adjacent to each other.
+Let's take a simple example where we want to define a rule where a player1 is at location `a` and want to move at location `b` should be able to move only when locations `a` and `b` are adjacent to each other.
 For this statement, we define the game mechanics as follows:

 ***Types***
 ```